 There has also been a groundswell of discontent among students who felt that economics wasn’t dealing with issues they wanted discussed, which has kick-started a more enlightened approach to the teaching of economics in some educational institutions.
-Promoting economic pluralism is part of this movement, and is launching an international dialogue on the need for, and design of, a new international accreditation system for pluralist economics courses.The economy in detail
+Promoting economic pluralism is part of this movement, and has launched an international dialogue on the design of a new international accreditation system for masters courses that take a pluralist approach to economics.The economy in detail

 So what went wrong – and why was the Crash so severe in the UK?
 One reason may have been the huge relative size of the finance sector, and because the government had gone in for a policy of light regulation of financial transactions.
 The incoming Coalition believed the answer was to reduce the public sector, and end culture of benefits, heralding a long period of austerity.
 However debt has continued to rise and now stands at 90% of GDP.

 There was a very active monetary policy with very low interest rates and huge injections of liquidity into banks.
 However, this has not worked, as productivity has declined and the balance of payments deteriorated significantly, sucking resources out of the UK.
-The current government now sees tackling productivity as the answer, while following the 2017 General Election that there is a call to drop austerity and increasing support amongst the electorate for taxes and spending to increase.Economic Policy and the crash in detail
+The current government now sees tackling productivity as the answer through their industrial strategy but do they have the focus to do this in the context of Brexit?
+And are the issues more fundamental anyway?Economic Policy and the crash in detail

 The Big Bang in 1989 and later deregulation measures enabled London to become a leading global financial centre in the 1990s, entering “a new golden age for the City of London”.
 In this free-for-all atmosphere, US and UK banks effectively became mortgage lenders, leading to increasing levels of unsustainable debt, with bankers described as “overenthusiastic waiters at a party, who were happily drinking themselves and happily giving everybody too much to drink”.